ml4ai/tomcat/exe/cpp_agent_template/README.md

 This framework handles those message bus operations that are common to all agents, allowing the developer to focus solely on the
 input processing and output generation specific to their agent.

+This software does not publish null JSON values.

 ### Requirements
 You must have Boost version 1.75 or later installed for the JSON library.